im-raj01/Sales_Insights_DashBoard/README.md

 # 📊 Sales Insights Dashboard

-This repository showcasesA comprehensive Sales Insights of a company Dashboard built using Power BI, providing key metrics and visualizations to analyze sales performance effectively.
+This repository showcases comprehensive Sales Insights of a company Dashboard built using Power BI, providing key metrics and visualizations to analyze sales performance effectively.
 This project showcases data analytics and visualization skills, enabling informed decision-making for business growth.

 ---
 ### Data Analysis Using SQL
 SQL database dump is in db_dump.sql file above.
 Download `db_dump_Data.sql` file to your local computer and import in mysql.